msu-cmse-courses/cmse495-SS24/Syllabus.md

 - Professional skills training and practice (Wednesdays)
 - Software development and technical skills practice (Fridays)

 Early in the semester, students will be divided into capstone teams of 4-5 people and assigned a semester long project with multiple milestones.
-The majority of a students grade will come from working constructively as a team to accomplish the project goals (as defined by the instructor and the project sponsors).
-When possible, the majority of out-of-class time will be dedicated to tasks and deliverables that relate directly to the capstone team's projects.
+The majority of a students grade will come from working constructively as a team to accomplish the project goals (as defined by the instructor and the project community partners).
+When possible, the majority of out-of-class time will be dedicated to tasks and deliverable that relate directly to the capstone team's projects.
 Students should expect to spend an average of 10-15 hours a week outside of class working on their capstone projects.

 ### Class participation